chanzuckerberg/axe-storybook-testing/demo/README.md

 ## axe-storybook-testing

-Run axe-storybook-testing on this demo app by

-1. Link axe-storybook-testing - run `yarn demo:link` from the project's root directory.
-1. Run axe-storybook-testing - run `yarn demo` from the project's root directory.
+Run axe-storybook-testing on this demo app by running `yarn demo` from this project's root directory (one level up from this one).